Do you have a Bible study you attend regularly? Either at a church, a group, or online? If not, you are not alone.

 Putting this together, we see that the psalmist in Psalm 119:36 is asking the Lord in prayer to “incline” or bend, that is, to persuade his heart to prefer obedience to the Lord’s way rather than preferring to spend his time trying to get rich.
 1 Kings tells us that when God is with us, he does just that.
 The psalmist is praying to God, asking God to influence his heart to prefer the Lord’s way above the way of the materialistic world.
 This tells us that we are not alone, that God is the one who influences us to desire him and his word.

 How might a reader apply this verse to her own life?
 Does she sense that her heart is growing cold towards the Lord?
 She should turn to the Lord and ask him to help her.
 Do someone else find that worldly interests of career and money are drawing their attention away from God?
 They should turn to him, just as the psalmist does, and ask God to help them, to influence their heart and the things their heart desires.

 What I have showed today is very simple.
-The more you practice looking up all the little verses in the reference column, the better you will become at it.
+The more you practice looking up the little verses in the reference column, the better you will become at it.

-You also will be studying topics, such as love, light, truth, life, faith and any of the other Christian words you can think of.
+Further, you will be studying topics, such as love, light, truth, life, faith and any of the other Christian words you can think of.

 Your beginning point will be a single verse.
 For example,

 John 3:16 “For God so (a) loved the world, that He (b) gave His (1)(c) only begotten Son, that whoever (d)believes in Him should not perish, but have eternal life.

 Looking up the verses in the reference column for each one of the letters in parentheses gives us the following list:

 (a) loved the world Rom 5:8; Eph 2:4; 2Th 2:16; 1Jo 4:10; Rev 1:5